Competition elements in ice dance: Choreographic elements

+The choreographic hydroblading movement, which can be done in hold or not touching, can be performed at any time in a program.
+If the hydroblading movement is executed incorrectly, it will be considered a choreographic sliding movement.
+It must last by both partners at the same time for at least two seconds, although the beginning and end of the movement do not have to be performed at the same time.
+At least one blade by each partner must be on the ice for the duration of the movement.

 Choreographic sliding movements, which can be performed at any time during the program, are movements in which both partners perform controlled sliding movements on the ice.
-These movements can be performed by both partners at the same time and on any part of the body and the beginning and end of the movement do not have to be performed at the same time.
+These movements can be performed by both partners at the same time and on any part of the body, and the beginning and end of the movement do not have to be performed at the same time.
 The movements can be in hold or not-touching, or a combination of both, and can rotate.
 If the partners perform controlled sliding on two knees or any other part of the body, it will not be counted as a fall or illegal element, but if the partners finish the movement as a stop or by sitting or lying on the ice, it will be considered a fall or illegal movement.
 If both partners perform a basic lunge movement at the same time, it is not considered a choreographic sliding movement.

-The choreographic character step sequence, which can be performed at any time during the program, must be performed around the short axis of the rink and must be done from barrier to barrier, which is fulfilled when at least one partner is not more than two meters from each barrier.
-The sequence can be executed either in hold or not touching and touching the barrier at the start or end of the sequence is also allowed.
-The partners can be a maximum of four arm lengths or four meters, apart.
-Partners can touch the ice with any part or parts of the body, with controlled movements; for example, touching the ice on two knees, using both hands to touch the ice, etc.
+The choreographic character step sequence, which can be performed at any time during the program, can be executed in any of the following patterns: diagonally (performed from one corner of the rink to the opposite corner), and either along the rink's long axis or short axis (performed from one barrier to its opposite barrier).
+This movement can be circular, which is defined as "starting from the long barrier at the Short Axis, crossing the long axis on each side of the short axis and completing the circle at the starting barrier".
+The barrier requirement is fulfilled when at least one partner is not over two meters from each barrier.
+The sequence can be executed either in hold or not touching, and touching the barrier at the start or end of the sequence is also allowed.